Nabua: Water resources

 There are three existing Level 3 water supply systems that provide potable water, namely: Nabua Water District, Duran Water System, and Sagumay Water System.

 Communication

 Existing communication services and facilities includes cable television, telephone services, telegraph services and telegraphic transfer, cellphones, and postal services.

 The only existing radio station in the municipality is DWEB FM 99.9 MHz of the Filipinas Broadcasting Company and the Bicol Media Network.

 Tourism

-The town of Nabua is known for having a large contingent of active and retired United States Navy servicemen.
-That makes Nabua a veritable destination for tourists, retirees, and balikbayans from the United States.
-Oftentimes, coyly and with a tinge of amusement, the town is usually referred to as the Town of the Green Bucks (U.S. Dollars).
+The town of Nabua has a large contingent of active and retired United States Navy servicemen, making it a destination for tourists, retirees, and balikbayans from the United States.
+The town is sometimes referred to as the Town of the Green Bucks (U.S. Dollars).
 Most of the families of these servicemen reside in Southern California, particularly in the San Diego area.
-During religious and special holidays, these U.S. based Nabueños plus a growing number of Nabua natives now residing in other parts of the world would unfailingly return to their beloved Nabua, tagging along their friends, and freely spending their hard-earned foreign currency which definitely boosts the local economy and tourism.
+During religious and special holidays, these U.S.-based Nabueños and Nabua natives residing in other parts of the world return to Nabua with friends, spending foreign currency that impacts the local economy and tourism.